microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ---

 # Lab 7 : Use Azure Functions for Azure Open AI

+In this lab you will use Azure Functions to call the Azure Open AI service to analyse the transcription of the audio file and add some information to the Cosmos DB entry.

 TODO: Add an Azure Functions connected to Cosmos DB and Azure Open AI to analyse and add informations into the new entry.